-- Be sure to inform your dentist that you have a total hip replacement because you will need to take an antibiotic prior to any dental work, including a cleaning. - Many patients will experience "start-up" stiffness in their operated hip that occurs when they first stand and walk and then disappears after 5 or 6 steps.
-This is common and disappears on its own with time. - You can stop using your cane when you walk as well without it and find that you're "forgetting it". - Those patients that get well the fastest and stop limping the quickest are usually those that start exercising in a pool as soon as their suture is removed.
+- Inform your dentist that you have a total hip replacement.
+Many patients are asked to take an antibiotic prior to dental work or cleaning. - Many patients will experience "start-up" stiffness in their operated hip that occurs when they first stand and walk and then disappears after 5 or 6 steps.
+This is common and disappears on its own with time. - You may stop using your cane or walker when you walk as well without it and you are "forgetting it". - Those patients that get well the fastest and stop limping the quickest are usually those that go into surgery in better physical shape.
+We encourage you to do the preoperative exercises outlined in this booklet.
+Exercising in a pool after your sutures are removed is also a wonderful way to rehabilitate.